jessesquires/Foil/README.md

 ### Using `enum` keys

 If you prefer using an `enum` for the keys, writing an extension specific to your app is easy.
 However, this is not required.
-In fact, unless you have a specific reason to reference the keys, this is completely unneccessary.
+In fact, unless you have a specific reason to reference the keys, this is completely unnecessary.

 ```swift
 enum AppSettingsKey: String, CaseIterable {